 Study Population

-We will include patients 65 years or older assigned to Wake Forest Baptist Medical Center in the Medicare Shared Savings Plan (MSSP), free of a HF diagnosis, with a Wake Forest affiliated primary care provider part of an affiliated Accountable Care Organization (ACO) from 2015-2017 (expected N>50,000 patients).
-We will consider an index date of January 1st, 2017, using the previous two years of data in order to characterize patient characteristics, and using data through January 1st, 2022 to examine subsequent HF diagnosis and hospitalization.
-We chose to focus on this population given that HF is the leading cause of hospitalization among older adults, and Medicare beneficiaries with HF have the highest readmission rate of any condition.16,17 There are also practical benefits to study data from this population, as Dr. Pajewski has previously extracted and cleaned numerous patient characteristics relevant to HF using these data, including diagnosis codes, medications, procedure codes, vitals, laboratory data, ambulatory screening variables, healthcare utilization (i.e., number of visits and total charges in the previous year), basic demographic information, and census income information.
-While our proposed analysis is distinct from Dr. Pajewski’s earlier work in that we will be developing and validating risk prediction models using a novel ML algorithm, leveraging his established routines for data processing will ease the burden of data extraction and cleaning as we will only need to build analytic datasets for more recent data.
+For analyses of incident heart failure and frailty, we will include patients 65 years or older that are part of an affiliated Accountable Care Organization (ACO) and also have a Wake Forest affiliated primary care provider (PCP).
+We will use an index date of October 1st, 2017, using the previous two years of data in order to characterize patient characteristics, and using data through January 1st, 2022 to examine incident heart failure and frailty.
+We chose to focus on this population for several reasons.
+First, ACO patients with a Wake Forest-PCP will tend to have more complete ascertainment of their healthcare utilization within the EHR.
+Second, heart failure is the leading cause of hospitalization among older adults, and Medicare beneficiaries with heart failure have the highest readmission rate of any condition.16,17 Third, the prevalence of frailty is generally low in adults less than 65 years of age (<5 to 10%), with a prevalence exceeding 20% in adults 75 years or older.
+As part of several ongoing studies, Dr. Pajewski and members of the Center for Health Care Innovation have developed automated SQL queries that extract and quality control relevant patient characteristics from Clarity (relational database underlying Epic) including demographics, diagnosis codes, medications, vital signs, laboratory data, healthcare utilization, screening data from Medicare Annual Wellness Visits, and other relevant data points using a nightly extract, transform, and load (ETL) process.
+Therefore, we do not expect any barriers in constructing the necessary analytic datasets needed for our two planned application of the optimized obliqueRSF software package.

 Specific Aim 1: Increase the computational efficiency of the obliqueRSF software package.
 The three areas we will target for improving computational speed are (1) obtaining linear combinations of predictors, (2) selecting optimal cut-points of linear combinations via the log-rank test, and (3) computing predicted risk on new data.
 To show feasibility, we completed (1) and present computation time of our proposed algorithm to obtain linear combinations of predictors versus algorithms used by obliqueRSF (i.e., glmnet with and without 10-fold cross-validation; Table 1).
 Further details and code to reproduce these preliminary findings are available on GitHub.29